AlexHill/django-relativity/README.md

 ## What state is this project in?

 This project is in active development.
 Feel free to try it out.
 Things not covered by the tests have every chance of not working.

+## Note on migrations for Django 1.11 users

+Before Django 2.0, Q objects and expressions were not serialisable in migrations.
+Relativity includes backported code to work around this problem.
+To make migrations work in Django 1.11, import `Q` from `relativity.compat` and use that in your predicates instead of Django's `Q`.